wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (5) If the sentence of home detention does not resume under section 80ZG(6)(c) or subsection (3), it is cancelled when the offender ceases to be detained under the sentence or sentences of imprisonment.

-    Section 80ZGC: inserted, on 22 January 2014 (applying only in relation to a sentence of home detention imposed on or after that date), by [section 43][612] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).
+    Section 80ZGC: inserted, on 22 January 2014, by [section 43][613] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ##### 80ZGD Effect of appeal on resumption of sentence of home detention